 This stage involves general planning and preparation for the revaluation.
+Discussions and recommendations agreed/made by VGV at the startup meeting and/or VGV feedback provided in the previous cycle should be considered and incorporated into the planning and prioritisation for the general valuation.
 It commences with an environment scan to understand requirements, systems, and resources.
-It requires that all assessments and valuation data are migrated from the previous revaluation into the VGV valuation software (VBPSG compliant valuation system) and reconciled for all changes.
-It confirms the sub-market groups (SMG) for sales analysis and valuation application.
+It reviews and confirms the sub-market groups (SMG) for sales analysis and valuation application.
 It also identifies and nominates high risk properties (HRP).
 It concludes with an agreement between the VGV contract manager and the contract valuer on the workplan (including QA) and nominated high risk properties.
 Such agreement will incorporate how and by whom these properties will be valued.
-The workplan will detail how the staged outputs are achieved and payment points.
+The workplan will detail how the staged outputs are achieved.

-Stage 2 Analysis - inspections, data accumulation, sales analysis and modelling
+Stage 2 Analysis - inspections, data accumulation, analysis and modelling

 Stage 2 is the data collection and analysis stage.
-It comprises; collection of sales and leasing data, property inspections of sales (outliers and specialist properties/high risk properties), confirmation or collection of property attributes and any remedying of data gaps identified.
+It comprises; collection of sales and leasing data, property inspections of sales (outliers, specialist properties/high risk properties and any properties as identified in startup meeting and Stage 1), confirmation or collection of property attributes and any remedying of data gaps identified.
 This stage requires the contract valuer to return VBPSG outputs in accordance with the agreed project plan.
 It concludes with agreement between the VGV contract manager and the contract valuer on levels of value based on the analysis.